Command & Conquer (1995 video game): Release

 The game was released for DOS in 1995.
 In 1996, the game received a Windows 95 re-release titled Command & Conquer: Gold (also known as C&C 95), featuring SVGA visuals.
 A port for the Macintosh was released in 1996, with the Sony PlayStation and Sega Saturn versions following in 1996–97, and the Nintendo 64 version arriving on June 29, 1999.
-Due to a deal between Virgin Interactive and Sega, the console version was a Saturn exclusive until 1997.
+Due to a deal between Virgin Interactive Entertainment and Sega, the console version was a Saturn exclusive until 1997.
 In 2007, Command & Conquer was released as a free download by Electronic Arts.
 The game's PlayStation version was later released on the PlayStation Network in Europe.

 In 1996, Westwood released an expansion pack The Covert Operations, adding 15 new missions, and unlocking an easter egg mini-campaign involving dinosaurs.
 A spin-off game titled Command & Conquer: Sole Survivor focuses entirely on online multiplayer, putting the players in control of single units in modes such as deathmatch and capture the flag.

 In 2008, an unofficial patch was released to keep C&C working on both 32 and 64 bit versions of Windows XP and higher.
 The patch fixes several bugs in the game, and adds upgrades like higher resolution and support for language packs.

 A 3DO Interactive Multiplayer version of C&C was announced to be in development, but this port was never released.